Wagon Travelers, Roads were virtually non-existent, consisting mostly of rough paths trailing beside the watercourses.

 (1) Nancy married a former or Confederate Ranger after the war.

-(2) Nancy Hart, Confederate Spy died in 1902.
+(2) Nancy Hart Confederate Spy died in 1902.

 (3) Union forces gained control of the county around Summersville, making Nancy's escape impossible and her hanging apparently certain.